 Although we can not always explain our joy over one picture directly, a lot of that sensation can be attributed to a perfect composition.
-The composition, on the other hand, is based on a lot of different foundations.
+The composition of a photograph, on the other hand, is based on a lot of different foundations.
 Leading lines are one of those and an important pillar in creating a pleasing composition.

-What might appear like some secret attraction formula is in reality just the combination of well-structured composition, which leading lines are a big part of.
+What might appear like some secret attraction formula is in reality just the combination of well-structured composition, which leading lines are a big part of in photography.

 In the following, I present you opportunities to see leading lines in Street Photography and accustom your eye to see them naturally.
 At the beginning, it may be hard work and you have to actively look out and re-adjust your point of view.
 Not the most fun exercises, but efficient nonetheless.
 Over time and enough hours on the street, or analyzing the alignment in a photograph, you will instinctively know how to position yourself to get the leading lines correctly.